JonStratton/belagos-builder/README.md

 Run the script that starts making the VMs.

-	./create_grid.sh
+	./build_grid.sh

 This will:
 1. Make a keepass file to store Glenda's password.
 1. Download 9front for the CPU architecture.
 You can also pass in an ISO as a filename alternatively.
 1. Attempts to make the file server (fsserve) based in the ISO with qemu and expect.
-1. Attempts to configure fsserve as a cpu serve.

-When this is done, we will need to run the base installer.
-In one terminal, boot fsserve to a prompt:

-	bin/run_fsserve.sh -curses

-In another terminal, run the following drawterm command.
-This will login to the fsserve and run rc/fsserve_build.rc as "glenda".
-The script:
-1. Sets up basic networking.
-1. Adds a static route for all IPv6 traffic.
-This is needed for our darknet connection.
+Turns on PXE.
-1. Sets up the rest of the servers to boot via PXE.
+1. Boots the authserve from the fsserve via PXE.
+Creates the nvram in the authserve and reset glenda's password.

-	/opt/drawterm/drawterm -G -h 192.168.9.3 -a 192.168.9.3 -u glenda -c "/mnt/term/$PWD/rc/fsserve_build.rc"

-Once this is done, reboot the fsserve.
-As all the other servers depend on the file server to boot(via PXE), make sure fsserve is running in another terminal before the next step.

-We can how try to configure the auth server:

-	create_grid/9front_authserve.exp bin/run_authserve.sh

-Once this is done, we can now run our authserve normally

-	bin/run_authserve.sh -curses

-And then we can also run our diskless CPU server:

-	create_grid/9front_cpuserve.exp bin/run_cpuserve.sh
-	bin/run_cpuserve.sh -curses
+1. Boots the cpuserve from the fsserve via PXE and creates nvram.
+1. Shuts everything down.

 All servers should have cpu turned on.
 So you can connect to them with drawterm: